 The first rule of fondue making, use a high quality cheese.
 Using a low grade cheese will lead to lumpy, grainy fondue.
 Since this recipe is highly dependent on the cheese, stick with one that has a high meltability, great flavor and finish.

 Grate the cheese using your food processor or the coarse side of the box grater.
 Grated cheese will melt easily and quickly eliminating clumping.
+Do not use pre-shredded cheese in a bag because it will not be smooth and could end up separating or developing a grainy texture over time.

 Cheese fondue in a copper pot on a wooden box.

-Pro Tips for Perfect Cheese Fondue
+Simple Tips for Perfect Cheese Fondue

 To ensure your cheese fondue turns out perfectly, follow these easy tips.